 Glutinous Rice Balls (Tang Yuan).
-A warm, delicious and sweet Chinese dessert soup with glutinous rice balls.
+A warm, delicious and sweet Chinese dessert soup with chewy glutinous rice balls.
 It’s vegan and simple to make.

-This tang yuan dessert is usually served to a Chinese Bride and Groom on the day of their tea ceremony or sometimes the night before to symbolize success and family unity.
+Furthermore, tang yuan is usually served to a Chinese Bride and Groom on the day of their tea ceremony or sometimes the night before to symbolize success and family unity.
 The round rice balls represent a wholeness in marriage.
+In fact, the night before I got married my mom and her sisters made this for me and my husband.
+I still remember the moment.
+Definitely a sweet memory for me, no pun intended.

 How to make Tang Yuan

-- Once complete, boil as many rice balls as desired in your sweet broth until they float.
+Once complete, boil as many rice balls as desired in your sweet broth until they float.
 Enjoy!

 - Use a kitchen scale to measure your ingredients.
 Unfortunately, a measuring cup in millimeters is not reflective of grams.